 The Lab was completely paid for from donations to the Weyenberg Public Library Foundation and from the Foundation's endowment.
 The Foundation was established in 1982 as a registered 501(c)(3) nonprofit charity for the sole purpose of enhancing services at the Frank L. Weyenberg Library of Mequon – Thiensville.
 More information, including how to donate, can be found on the Foundation page.

 Self-paced training videos are provided, and you must view those videos relevant to your intended Lab use prior to reserving the Lab.
-Complete the Digitization Lab Reservation Form (PDF).
-You must have an approved reservation form prior to using the Lab; it is not available on a walk-in basis.
-Currently, you must be a Weyenberg Library cardholder in good standing to use the Lab.
+You must have an approved reservation prior to using the Lab; it is not available on a walk-in basis.
+To submit a reservation, please fill out the online form on the Reservation page.
+Currently, you must be a Monarch Library System cardholder in good standing to use the Lab.
 And you must bring your own USB drives to copy your files.
 View the additional protocols on using the Lab that have been developed.